richorama/richorama.github.io/_posts/2014-12-31-languages.md

 ## C

 You could bet your bottom dollar that your program will compile in 1000 years time, but C doesn't seem to be the right choice for building a modern system.
-Neither would assembly language.
+Neither is assembly language.

 `not viable`